Optimal enzyme rhythms in cells: Introduction

-\myparagraph{Mathematical models of enzyme adaptation} How can we predict such enzyme rhythms mathematically?
-Enzyme allocation can be framed as an optimal control problem in which metabolite concentrations and rates are dynamically described by a kinetic model, and optimal enzyme profiles, as control variables, are determined by optimality.
-This approach has been used to predict to static enzyme levels \cite{hekl:1996}, long-term enzyme adaptation \cite{lksh:04} and temporal enzyme profiles \cite{klhh:02,zmrb:04}.
-For example, consider a metabolic pathway whose substrate becomes suddenly available.
-In what temporal order should the pathway enzymes be activated?
-If the pathway is described by a kinetic model with constant enzyme activities, the levels of pathway intermediates increase sequentially (Figure \ref{fig:examples_linear_chain} (a)).
-However, this process can be improved, at a constant total enzyme investment, if the enzyme levels can vary in time.
-A numerical optimisation of the enzyme profiles \cite{klhh:02} or of the regulation mechanisms behind them \cite{zmrb:04} predicts a sequential induction of enzymes (Figure \ref{fig:examples_linear_chain} (b)), a behaviour experimentally observed in amino acid biosynthesis \cite{zmrb:04}.
-In the optimal strategy found in \cite{klhh:02}, each enzyme remains inactive until enough of its substrate has accumulated (through the action of previous enzymes); then, it is activated.
-The sequential expression of protein was dubbed ``just-in-time production'' because enzymes are made when needed, i.e., when substrate becomes available.
-Here I ask the same question -- what enzyme profiles will maximise metabolic performance? -- for periodic metabolic behaviour.
-For example, in a pathway with a periodic substrate supply, could the flux be increased by usage of periodic enzyme levels?
-Would there be a sequential, i.e.~wave-like, activity pattern (Figure \ref{fig:examples_linear_chain} (c)), and could cells benefit from ``spontaneous'' enzyme rhythms in constant environments (Figure \ref{fig:examples_linear_chain} (d))?
+\myparagraph{Mathematical models of enzyme adaptation} How can optimal enzyme rhythms be predicted from mathematical models?
+Here we consider an optimal control problem based on metabolic efficiency.
+We describe the system under study (a metabolic pathway or network) by a kinetic model and ask how enzyme oscillations (as opposed to static enzyme levels) can improve the performance of the system, e.g.~the average flux per average enzyme amount.
+Mathematically, metabolite concentrations and rates are described by a kinetic model an enzyme profiles are optimised.
+This approach has been applied to static enzyme levels \cite{hekl:1996}, static enzyme adaptation \cite{lksh:04} and temporal enzyme profiles \cite{klhh:02,zmrb:04}.
+For example, imagine a metabolic pathway in which the substrate level switches from zero to some constant positive value.
+How should the enzymes be activated in time?
+If all enzyme activities were constant, the metabolite concentrations would slowly increase one after the other (Figure \ref{fig:examples_linear_chain} (a)).
+By choosing time-dependent enzyme profiles, the chemical conversion can be accelerated at a constant enzyme investment.
+Optimisations of enzyme profiles \cite{klhh:02} or enzyme regulation mechanisms \cite{zmrb:04} predicted a sequential induction of enzymes (Figure \ref{fig:examples_linear_chain} (b)), a behaviour observed in amino acid biosynthesis pathways \cite{zmrb:04}.
+In \cite{klhh:02}, a sequential induction of enzymes was predicted: each enzyme became active only when enough of its substrate had accumulated.
+The resulting sequential expression was dubbed ``just-in-time production'' because enzymes are expressed only when needed.
+Here I ask the same question for periodic states.
+If the concentration of a pathway substrate changes periodically, can synchronous enzyme rhythms increase the average flux and thereby the catalytic rate?
+Can we expect wave-like activity patterns that ``push'' or ``guide'' metabolites along a pathway (Figure \ref{fig:examples_linear_chain} (c))?
+And can autonomous enzyme waves increase metabolic efficiency, even in a static environment (Figure \ref{fig:examples_linear_chain} (d))?